fedora-riscv/releng/docs/source/sop_file_ftbfs.rst

 #.
 Create a bugzilla bug for FTBFS, use the `previous FTBFS bugzilla bug example`_ if its not created

 #.
-Install `python_bugzilla` on your local machine if its not installed
+Install `python-bugzilla-cli` on your local machine if its not installed
     ::

-        $ sudo dnf install python-buzilla
+        $ sudo dnf install python-bugzilla-cli

 #.
 Update the `massrebuildsinfo.py`
     * epoch